rage/java-programming/data/week1/2-first-programming-code.md

 - Select the `Hello World` task under the lesson `First programming code`

 ## Writing your first program
 You are now ready to write your first program.
-In Java, our programs have to include boilerplate code to function.
+In Java, our programs have to include some boilerplate code to function.
 It tells the computer what your program is called.
 Below, the name of the program is `HelloWorld`.
 This class name has to correspond to the name of the file that contains the source code (e.g. `HelloWorld.java`).

 ```java
 public class HelloWorld {